04 Dec Testing and Learning and Generational Differences

 OK, so we need to be careful here: We drink water.
 Everyone drinks water.
 So at least in that particular sense, we are all the same.
 But beyond such absolutes, it is dangerous to assume that everyone is just like us.
 What we like, or lean toward, might be very different from what other people like or lean toward.

 There’s another big factor here that determining what we like or lean toward fails to address.
 Presumably, we give to organizations because we believe in their mission – because we want to support what they’re doing.
 Not because of their chosen media.

 Just because someone prefers one type of letter does not necessarily imply that they would not respond to another.
 It’s very difficult to accept emotionally, but what matters here is that you are sending letters to several hundred people, if not several thousand.
 What one particular person in that group prefers is irrelevant.
 What matters is crafting a letter that people in general will respond to.

 If you were sending a letter to just one person, you would absolutely use the type and style and message that matched what you knew about their preferences.
 But we don’t have time to tailor each letter to the specific preferences of each individual donor.
 And the best way to learn what more people will respond to is to test different things.

 Do you think that there is a tendency for some generations to give to different style letters?

 I really don’t have a strong opinion on this.
 Again however, what I think is irrelevant.

 First, it’s irrelevant because most organizations can’t segregate our databases by generation anyway.
 Let’s say that you wanted to create a letter aimed at young people between 25 and 40.
 And presumably, another letter aimed at people in their 40s and 50s, and so on.
-Unless you have that information in your database, you won’t know who to send each letter to.
+Unless you have that information in your database, you won’t know who to send which letter.